Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - 5 -- selection of the shells;
   - 6 -- selection of the constituent solids.

-@image html visualization_image006.png "Hierarchy of references from sensitive entity to selectable object"
-@image latex visualization_image006.png "Hierarchy of references from sensitive entity to selectable object"
+@figure{visualization_image006.png, "Hierarchy of references from sensitive entity to selectable object"}

-@image html visualization_image007.png "The principle of entities organization within the selectable object"
-@image latex visualization_image007.png "The principle of entities organization within the selectable object"
+@figure{visualization_image007.png, "The principle of entities organization within the selectable object"}

 <h4>Viewer selector</h4>